crimsonredmk/ArchLinuxARM-TouchPad/Installation.md

         umount linux
         reboot # The first few times, this may error out - try again

-### Resizing FAT webOS partition ###
+### Resizing the FAT webOS USB partition ###
-To make room on your TouchPad for Arch Linux ARM, you need to take away space from the USB partition (FAT or /media/interal).
+To make room for Arch Linux ARM, you need to take away space from the USB partition (FAT or /media/internal/).

 Run the following to get the currect size of your FAT partition.
 Then, subtract the number of megabytes you want to use for Arch Linux ARM.